ipetrovski3/mentorship/ruby/exercises/electronic_color_code.md

 + (C) The decimal multiplier (number of trailing zeroes)
 - (D) If present, indicates tolerance of value in percent (no band means 20%)

-In the above example, a resistor with bands of red, violet, green, and brown has first digit 2 (red; see table below), second digit 7 (violet), followed by 5 (green) zeroes: 2700000 ohms.
+In the above example, a resistor with bands of red, violet, green, and gold has first digit 2 (red; see table below), second digit 7 (violet), followed by 5 (green) zeroes: 2700000 ohms.
 Gold signifies that the tolerance is ±5%.

 All coded components have at least two value bands and a multiplier; other bands are optional.